 Uruguay is wedged between Argentina to the west and Brazil to the east.
 By South American standards, Uruguay is a small country, but remember – distances are BIG in this part of the world.

 From Buenos Aires, you can take a direct ferry to Colonia (1 hr) or Montevideo (2.25hrs).
 You can travel by bus from Colonia to Montevideo in just over 2 hours after enjoying a stop-off in Colonia.

 A lesser-known option is the picturesque daily ferry from the Tigre Delta in Buenos Aires to Carmelo in Uruguay.
-The Tigre ferry company website is in Spanish only.
+The Línea Delta is now owned by Buquebus.

 Flying from Buenos Aires to Montevideo takes 40 minutes but I don’t recommend it.